 The small-cap risk myth

-You can read about this, and all our Hidden Gems recommendations now, by signing up for a 30-day free trial here.
+You can read about this, and all my Hidden Gems recommendations now, by signing up for a 30-day free trial.
 There is no obligation to subscribe.
 You have my word.

 This article was originally published on Sept.
 24, 2003.
 It has been updated.

 Tom Gardner,co-founder of The Motley Fool, owns shares of Microsoft.The Motley Fool has adisclosure policy.